ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 npm i angular-oauth2-oidc --save
 ```

-We then import the module:
+We then import the `OAuthModule` module:

 ```
 // app.module.ts